DETAILED ACTION

 Examiner notes that Gustafson also teaches (See Col 2, line 58 – Col 3, line 2) “Specific examples of the relative sizes of the fill pipe 8 and passage 12 are a 1/2 inch diameter fill pipe with a 1/16 inch diameter passage or a 3/4 inch diameter fill pipe with a 3/32 inch diameter passage although any suitable relative sizes can be used.”
 These size ranges, when converted to millimeters, also read upon Applicant’s claim.

-Claims 30 and 37 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Manousiouthakis, in view of Mary et al. (US 2022/0299169).
+Claims 30 and 37 are rejected under 35 U.S.C.
+103 as being unpatentable over Manousiouthakis as modified by Kooy et al. above, and in further view of Mary et al. (US 2022/0299169).

-Regarding Claim 30, Manousiouthakis teaches a method of refueling the system according to claim 30, comprising the steps of: to include filling up the cryogenic container via the refuel coupling (36), and manually terminating the refueling process when the desired thermodynamic state in the cryogenic container has been achieved (see claim 15, wherein "the programming of the controller further comprising: stopping the filling of fuel to the vehicle fuel tank when a temperature inside the vehicle fuel tank reaches a maximum allowable temperature.").
+Regarding Claim 30, Manousiouthakis, as modified above, teaches a method of refueling the system according to claim 30, comprising the steps of: to include filling up the cryogenic container via the refuel coupling (36), and manually terminating the refueling process when the desired thermodynamic state in the cryogenic container has been achieved (see claim 15, wherein "the programming of the controller further comprising: stopping the filling of fuel to the vehicle fuel tank when a temperature inside the vehicle fuel tank reaches a maximum allowable temperature.").

-In the interests of compact prosecution (see the rejection of Claim 30 under 35 USC 112(b) above), Examiner applies BRI to the phrase “the computing unit is configured for indicating on the display a current period of time until the predefined threshold value is reached or that the desired state has been achieved”, and interprets “a current period of time until the predefined threshold value is reached or that the desired state has been achieved” as including any information concerning the time remaining for filling of the container.
+In the interests of compact prosecution (see the rejection of Claim 30 under 35 USC 112(b) above), Examiner applies BRI to the phrase “the computing unit is configured to indicate, on the display, a time until the predefined threshold value is reached or that the desired state has been achieved” as including any information concerning the time remaining for filling of the container.

 Examiner additionally notes Manousiouthakis teaches controller 48 that obtains at least pressure and temperature data from both the container and ullage tanks in order to control the filling of said tanks.
 Given a known volume for the tanks and a desired filling rate, one of ordinary skill in the art could easily calculate the amount of time for the container to be filled, and so derive the time remaining for filling.

-The Manousiouthakis and Mary references each teach aspects of the filling of a pressurized tank.
+The Manousiouthakis, Kooy, and Mary references each teach aspects of the filling of a pressurized tank.
 The Mary reference additionally teaches a user feedback mechanism (e.g., a display of pertinent parameters) to further ensure the safe filling of the pressurized tank.
-It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to apply the teachings of Mary et al. to the disclosure of Manousiouthakis, and modify the controller 48 of Manousiouthakis to display the pressure of the container and/or ullage tank during the filling process as well as the” current period of time until the predefined threshold value is reached or that the desired state has been achieved” (e.g., the amount of time remaining for filling the container), for the obvious advantage of ensuring safe filling of the container.
+It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to apply the teachings of Mary et al. to the modified teachings of Manousiouthakis, and further modify the controller 48 of Manousiouthakis to display the pressure of the container and/or ullage tank during the filling process as well as the” current period of time until the predefined threshold value is reached or that the desired state has been achieved” (e.g., the amount of time remaining for filling the container), for the obvious advantage of ensuring safe filling of the container.

 Regarding Claim 37, Manousiouthakis as modified above teaches the method of refueling the system according to claim 30, comprising the steps of:

-- filling up the cryogenic container via the refuel coupling (via Manousiouthakis, valve 36), indicating at least one of said data on the display (Mary et al., see at least para 144, wherein pressure and volume of the gas are among the possible variables displayed), and
+- indicating at least one of said data on the display (Mary et al., see at least para 144, wherein pressure and volume of the gas are among the possible variables displayed), and

 - manually terminating the refueling process when the desired thermodynamic state in the cryogenic container has been achieved (Manousiouthakis, see claim 15, wherein "the programming of the controller further comprising: stopping the filling of fuel to the vehicle fuel tank when a temperature inside the vehicle fuel tank reaches a maximum allowable temperature.")

 Claims 33 and 38 are rejected under 35 U.S.C.
-103 as being unpatentable over Manousiouthakis, in view of Wagner et al. (DE 102019005062 A1).
+103 as being unpatentable over Manousiouthakis as modified by Kooy et al. above, and in further view of Wagner et al. (DE 102019005062 A1).

 Wagner et al., however, teaches a system further comprising